Second hand sewing machines — Are they are good deal?

 At the same time, buying secondhand will always entail a certain amount of risk.
 Unless you really know and dismantle the machine, it's hard to assess in what state it really is.

-So: pro or against used sewing machines?
+So: pro or against secondhand sewing machines?
 Find out in this article!

 1) Sewing machines from the past and from today aren't that different